 Venturing Into The Land Of Location Data Collection

-Law360, New York (August 11, 2017, 12:41 PM EDT) -- As mobile apps become more customizable to users' experiences and locations, the data provided and potentially obtained through those customizations become more specific and personal.
+By Sheila Pham and Mark Mao (August 11, 2017, 12:41 PM EDT) -- As mobile apps become more customizable to users' experiences and locations, the data provided and potentially obtained through those customizations become more specific and personal.
 Users now have the option to add augmented reality filters identifying their location, experience or occasion, and to place, move or remove 3D objects.

 Companies including Niantic, Snapchat, Instagram and Facebook all implement some variance of geotagging, which allows users to designate a geographical location in relation to a photo, filter, object — and even a Pokemon.
 For example, Pokemon uses geotags by identifying where Pokemon are caught and by designating and visiting "Pokestops."
 On the social...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!